Anglo's outgoing CEO warns against "token women"

-LONDON Mining giant Anglo American's (AAL.L) outgoing chief executive Cynthia Carroll, only the third woman to take the helm of a FTSE 100 company, warned on Friday that calls for quotas to diversify Europe's boardrooms could reduce women to a token presence.
+LONDON, Oct 26 Mining giant Anglo American's outgoing chief executive Cynthia Carroll, only the third woman to take the helm of a FTSE 100 company, warned on Friday that calls for quotas to diversify Europe's boardrooms could reduce women to a token presence.

 Carroll, 55, quit after more than five years at the top of Anglo, one of the world's largest mining groups, under increased pressure from shareholders over underperforming shares and unhappiness in some quarters over the company's continued dependence on troubled South Africa.

-Her departure on Friday comes less than a month after Marjorie Scardino, the first woman to lead a FTSE 100 company, stepped down at publishing group Pearson (PSON.L).
+Her departure on Friday comes less than a month after Marjorie Scardino, the first woman to lead a FTSE 100 company, stepped down at publishing group Pearson.

 With Carroll's exit sometime in the new year, that will leave only two female chief executives among Britain's blue chip companies - as the country resists a push from the European Union for quotas to boost women in business.